Detecting & Preventing Ransomware Through Log Management

 This blog post is part of Graylog’s 2020 Must Reads series.

 As companies responded to the COVID-19 pandemic with remote work, cybercriminals increased their social engineering and ransomware attack methodologies.
 Ransomware, malicious code that automatically downloads to a user’s device and locks it from further use has been rampant since the beginning of March 2020.
 According to a 2020 report by Bitdefender, ransomware attacks increased seven times when compared year-over-year to 2019.
 Cybercriminals take advantage of end-users’ fears over the coronavirus pandemic to trick them into clicking on malicious links or downloads, ultimately leaving corporate networks vulnerable to ransomware.
 Detection of ransomware through log management offers you one way to protect your systems, networks, devices, and applications for continued data security.

 While ransomware has been around for almost as long as the internet, organizations remain vulnerable because cybercriminals employ two strategies as part of a ransomware attack.

 1. PHISHING EMAILS

-Cybercriminals flood companies with phishing emails and hope that at least one person will click on the malicious link or download.
+Cybercriminals flood companies with phishing emails and hope that at least one person will click on the malicious link or download it.
 With people’s nerves on edge during a pandemic, the number of successful attacks should not be surprising.
 Emails that hint at new vaccines or new upticks in local COVID cases prey on people’s emotions.
 In fact, according to one article, IBM saw a 6,000% increase in spam attacks that leveraged COVID-19, many targeting healthcare facilities.

 2. RANSOMWARE AUTOMATICALLY EXECUTES WITH ONE CLICK